-1. With the exception of non-renewal of EVMS Faculty appointment, matters involving a decision by an ODU administrative body, or matters that have received a final determination through an appeals process, which may proceed with filing a Grievance under Section V, a Grievant who desires to grieve a

-- matter under this policy shall first meet with the Respondent to attempt informal resolution within 60 days of the Action. - 2.
-FAPD will appoint a neutral EVMS Faculty member or staff to attend the informal resolution meeting if requested by either the Grievant or the Respondent.
+- 1. With the exception of non-renewal of faculty appointment, matters involving a decision by an EVMS administrative body, or matters that have received a final determination through an appeals process, which may proceed with filing a Grievance under Section V, a Grievant who desires to grieve a matter under this policy shall first meet with the Respondent to attempt informal resolution within 60 days of the Action. - 2.
+EVMS Faculty Affairs and Professional Development will appoint a neutral EVMS faculty member or staff to attend the informal resolution meeting if requested by either the Grievant or the Respondent.
 Such person shall act in an advisory capacity only. - 3.
 The Grievant shall provide all relevant documents to the Respondent prior to the informal resolution meeting. - 4.
 If the matter is not resolved to the Grievant's satisfaction after the informal resolution meeting, or if the Respondent refuses to meet with the Grievant after two documented attempts by the Grievant, the Grievant may proceed with filing a Grievance as outlined in Section V.